alexbecker/exact-bgc/README.md

 	python combine_partial_tables.py n max_i

-to combine the tables.
+on a single machine to combine the tables.
 Then run

 	./evaluate_from_file n max_i filename threads prime1 prime2 ... primek

 and verify the result as in the non-cluster case.

-A note on performance: The parallelization works very well on machines with up to 16 cores, but on 32 cores the overhead becomes significant.
+A note on performance: The parallelization of character_table works very well on machines with up to 16 cores, but on 32 cores the overhead becomes significant.
 Therefore it is ideal to run on a cluster of 16 core machines.
+The parallelization of evaluate_from_file is less good, and it gains little with more than 4 cores, but it is very fast relative to character_table so this is not a major issue.

 ### KNOWN BUGS:

 - combine_partial_tables.py may hang on the last line of the table for some reason; if you kill it the table will be rendered faithfully.

+- evaluate_from_file has a memory leak when using multiple primes.